TrevGuy12/novela-hugo-starter/content/post/my-first-robotic-arm-from-scratch.md

 #### Setting up the pi

-after the wires have been attached I needed to enable [I2C](https://www.circuitbasics.com/basics-of-the-i2c-communication-protocol/) in the raspberry pi config file and then I rebooted the system for the change to be implemented.
+After the wires have been attached I needed to enable [I2C](https://www.circuitbasics.com/basics-of-the-i2c-communication-protocol/) in the raspberry pi config file and then I rebooted the system for the change to be implemented.

 ![](/images/i2c.PNG)